Tropical night: Greece

-Southern Greece records very high spring, summer, autumn and occasionally winter minimum temperatures due to its geographical proximity to the Middle East, Asia Minor and the Sahara but also due to foehn winds especially in Crete and Rhodes.
+Southern Greece records very high spring, summer, autumn and occasionally winter minimum temperatures mainly due to its geographical proximity to the Eastern Mediterranean, but also due to foehn winds especially in Crete and Rhodes.
 The World Meteorological Organization station in Kastellorizo registers on average 158 tropical nights per year, while Crete routinely records tropical nights even in January.
 Downtown Athens records 107 tropical nights per year for the period 1991-2020.
 In 2018, Lindos registered a record high of 178 tropical nights.
 On average Lindos records 6.1 days each year with minimum temperatures over 30.0 °C.

 On 4 July 1998, Kythira recorded an astonishing minimum temperature of 37.0 °C.

 On the night between 25 and 26 of June 2007 the temperature did not drop below 38.0°C in the Palaiochora World Meteorological Organization station.

 On the 27th of June 2007 Monemvasia registered a staggering minimum temperature of 35.9 °C which is the highest minimum temperature ever recorded in mainland Greece.
 Monemvasia records 133 tropical nights per year which is unique for a location in mainland Europe.

 On the night of the 11th of January 2021 the World Meteorological Organization station in Falasarna recorded a stunning temperature of 28.3 °C due to strong foehn winds while the minimum temperature for that day was 22.6 °C marking both the highest January temperature during a night and the highest January minimum temperature ever recorded in Greece.

 During July 2024 minimum temperatures remained over 30 °C (86 °F) for 12 consecutive days in metropolitan Athens, breaking all known records for any area in the country.

 Ireland

+Tropical nights occur rarely and usually only during heatwaves.

 In Ireland, two tropical nights were observed at the Valentia Observatory in County Kerry during a heatwave in July 2021.
 This was the first time ever that two tropical nights were recorded in a row in Ireland.

+In September 2023, the first autumn tropical night was recorded when a minimum of 22.3 °C (72.1 °F) was recorded at Valentia Observatory.

+In June 2026, tropical nights were observed in Dublin's Phoenix Park, counties Carlow and also Kilkenny.